 With the years second Major all but upon us we have solid field in town warming up for the PGA Championship next week with Texan’s Scottie Scheffler and Jordan Spieth spearheading the market.
 Behind this duo we then have Tyrrell Hatton, Jason Day, Tom Kim and Hideki Matsuyama.

 So this year we return to TPC Craig Ranch in Mckinney, Texas for the third time.

 The course which was historically a par 72 will this year play to a par 71 measuring just on 7400 yards.
 The change, which has been made is the 12th hole has been shortened by 40yds or so and will now play as a par 4 instead of a par 5.

 The greens are bentgrass and the fairways are zoyzia.

-The course was designed by Tom Weiskopf.
+The course was designed by the late Tom Weiskopf.
 For comparison purposes it is worth noting that Weiskopf headed up the redesign of TPC Scottsdale home of the Waste Management Phoenix Open in 2015 and with both courses holding the TPC moniker and playing to a par 71 that event is certainly worth looking at for comparison purposes.